 How Can We Help the Victims?

-Victims that have been rescued … are hoping that they can get the help needed to find a new, safe, happy life.
+Victims that have been recovered are hoping that they can get the help needed to find a new, safe, happy life.
 Sex trafficking victims, particularly minors, have a tough road in front of them even under the best circumstances.
 They need trauma-based treatment, kindness, understanding, a stable and non-threatening environment and lots of time.
 Professional counseling and medical or mental health services will help them to recover from the atrocities that have happened to them.

 There are many professional organizations who provide support and help people in the throes of domestic minor sex trafficking, adult sex trafficking and labor trafficking.
-In Our Backyard can help with those referrals.
+IN OUR BACKYARD can help with those referrals.